kubevela/kubevela/docs/en/introduction.md

 For platform builders, KubeVela serves as a framework that relieves the pains of building developer focused platforms by doing the following:

 - Developer Centric.
-KubeVela abstracts away the infrastructure level primitives by introducing the *Application* concept as main API, and then building operational features around the applications' needs only.
+KubeVela abstracts away the infrastructure level primitives by introducing the *Application* concept to capture a full deployment of microservices, and then building operational features around the applications' needs only.

 - Extending Natively.
 The *Application* is composed of modularized building blocks that support [CUELang](https://github.com/cuelang/cue) and [Helm](https://helm.sh) as template engines.
 This enable you to abstract Kubernetes capabilities in LEGO-style and ship them to end users via plain `kubectl apply -f`.
 Changes made to the abstraction templates take effect at runtime, neither recompilation nor redeployment of KubeVela is required.